multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2018-08-26 5.3.0.3 FIX: Better without2FA algorithm support
-2018-08-26 5.3.0.2 FIX: Restore configuration has been fixed in the command line edition
+                   FIX: Restore configuration has been fixed in the command line edition
                    ENH: Cache-level and cache-lifetime can be set separately for each user
                    ENH: In client/server mode, only unencrypted user attributes are sent back to a successful client request
                    ENH: Enhanced monitoring